tomsawyer0224/sklearn_classification/README.md

 # How to use:
 1. Clone project, cd into sklearn_classification.
 2. Install the requirements: pip install -q -r requirements.txt.
-3. To train the model: modify the config file in the "./configs/train" directory (for example, './configs/train/RidgeClassifier.yaml'), then run the below command:
+3. To train the model, modify the config file in the "./configs/train" directory (for example, './configs/train/RidgeClassifier.yaml'), then run the below command:
 ```
 python train.py --config_file './configs/train/RidgeClassifier.yaml'
 ```